pond918/chatroles-vdb/README.md

 # chat-roles vector database

-a vdb to store/search all chat-roles.
+a gradio based vdb to store/search all chat-roles.

+easy to deploy on huggingface